Skip to main content

 Open

 The Navy agreed with this recommendation.
-As of Fall 2023, it noted that it expects to update AI acquisition guidance issued by the Secretary of the Navy where applicable within 90 days after CDAO issues its AI strategy.
-As of September 2024, the Navy has not provided further information on its timeline for implementation of this recommendation.
+As of February 2025, it noted that it expects to update AI acquisition guidance issued by the Secretary of the Navy where applicable within 90 days after CDAO issues its AI strategy.
+The Navy also reported in February 2025 that while it is waiting on the DOD AI guidance, several Systems Commands are starting to draft policy.

 Department of the Air Force After DOD issues department-wide AI acquisition guidance, the Secretary of the Air Force should establish service-specific AI acquisition guidance that includes oversight processes and clear goals for these acquisitions, and leverages key private company factors, as appropriate.
 (Recommendation 4)